jpadilla/django-rest-framework-jwt/docs/index.md

 ### JWT_DELETE_STALE_BLACKLISTED_TOKENS

 Enables deleting of stale blacklisted tokens on `post_save` when set to `True`.
-The date & time before which the tokens should be deleted is defined in `JWT_STALE_BLACKLISTED_TOKEN_EXPIRATION_TIME`.
+Tokens whose expiration time is before `timezone.now()` will be deleted.
+The expiration time can be changed by overriding the `JWT_STALE_BLACKLISTED_TOKEN_EXPIRATION_TIME` setting.

 Default is `False`.

 ### JWT_STALE_BLACKLISTED_TOKEN_EXPIRATION_TIME

-This is an instance of Python's `datetime.datetime`.
-Represents the date & time before which expired blacklisted tokens should be deleted.
+This is an instance of Python's `datetime.timedelta`.
+This value will be subtracted from `timezone .now()` to set the time before which the expired tokens should be deleted.

-Default is `timezone.now()`(timezone aware current moment).
+Default is `datetime.timedelta(days=0)` (0 days).

 ## Extending/Overriding `JSONWebTokenAuthentication`